Your Ultimate Guide To Modern KPI Reports – Examples & Templates

 It's a simple table that will show you the operational effectiveness of your organization and short-term financial health, as obligations and debts are current liabilities that are due within a year.

-- Cash conversion cycle:
+• Cash conversion cycle:

-The cash conversion cycle should be included in KPI monitoring and reporting since it's a critical component of evaluating how efficient the management processes are, meaning, how long it takes to convert the inventory resources into cash flows from sales.
+The cash conversion cycle should be included in KPI monitoring and reporting since it's a critical component of evaluating how efficient the management processes are, meaning how long it takes to convert the inventory resources into cash flows from sales.

-In our visual above, you can see that the cycle is getting shorter as the years pass by, which is a clearly positive sign and the company should keep up the good work.
+In our visual above, you can see that the cycle is getting shorter as the years pass by, which is a clearly positive sign, and the company should keep up the good work.
 The lower the cycle, the better the management and operational processes are.
 If, in any case, the cycle starts growing, it would make sense to make an additional analysis and find the cause.
 By using modern online data visualization, all these calculations are presented in an intuitive, visual way, where you don't need to scroll through endless rows and columns of a traditional spreadsheet.

-- Vendor payment error rate:
+• Vendor payment error rate:

 Processing invoices are also an important element in the financial department or organization that deals with issuing invoices and paying creditors, suppliers, or vendors.
 The errors need to be taken into account as sometimes can happen that the accounts payable department issues an invoice to the wrong entity, for instance

-The point is to keep the percentage of errors within the minimum values as possible - that way, invoices are paid on time, they contain accurate metrics, and the relationship between companies becomes stronger.
+The point is to keep the percentage of errors within the minimum values possible - that way, invoices are paid on time, they contain accurate metrics, and the relationship between companies becomes stronger.
 Otherwise, disputes can happen, which is not in anyone’s interest.
 We have seen how detailed financial graphs can serve as a self-service reporting KPI solution since all of our samples are easily automated and delivered with real-time data.
 In essence, you don't need to perform or update information manually but let the BI dashboard software do the hard work.

 4. Manufacturing cost management dashboard